dearshrewdwit/m-spec/README.md

   fails nicely
     Expected: ROAAAARRRR!
     Got: little roar!
-    /path/to/directory/spec/animal_spec.rb:11:in `block (2 levels) in <top (required)>' stubbing we can mock too!
+    # /path/to/directory/spec/animal_spec.rb:11:in `block (2 levels) in <top (required)>'
+stubbing
+  we can mock too!
 ```

 It's got simple one-level indentation, simple colour coding for test passes and failures, and simple failure messages with expected and actual values and the failing spec file path and line number.

-Remember - you'll have to manage test setup and teardown yourself and keeping your test code dry yourself.
-Make sure each test runs in isolation.
+Remember - you'll have to manage yourself: test setup and teardown, keeping test code dry, each test running in isolation, and loading source code properly.

 ## Extending